 GRDC and the New South Wales (NSW) Department of Primary Industries (DPI) launched research to mitigate the impact of chickpea grain defects and diseases in the north.
-Chickpea growers are being asked to forward samples of their chickpea seed for no-cost* testing.
+Growers across Queensland and NSW are being asked to forward samples of their chickpea seed for no-cost* testing.

 Dr Jennifer Wood and Dr Kevin Moore from NSW DPI are mapping the incidence of defects and disease against weather data across Australia, to determine underlying causes and genetic susceptibility.
 The work will help select more robust varieties for the future and reduce the impact of seed borne diseases.